UKDynasty/ukdynasty.github.io/_posts/2017-03-19-ratings-results-and-britannia-bowl-ii-odds.md

 categories: league-news
 ---

 We were pondering what the odds would look like if bookies had a market out for Britannia Bowl II.
 To aid the creation of such a thing, Sandslasher Scott Westwood conducted a poll of owners asking for their rating of each team in UK Dynasty (you can tell the off-season is in full flow, right?).

-Results are here:
+## The results

 | Team | Average score | Make playoffs? |
 | ---- | ------------- | --------- |